joaovsc10/goContactChallenge/README.md

 -Delete all 'deleteMe.html' files that I created in empty folders.

 -Some ".signiture" folders from packages could not be uploaded.
 If you get some errors while building the solution, delete the folders inside 'packages' and install them, following the previous steps.

+-All test scenarios and test cases are explained in technicalChallenge_JoaoCoelho.docx